T

 Cotoletta alla Milanese

-A thick, bone-in veal cutlet, breaded and fried in clarified butter until golden and crisp, offering a satisfying crunch with a tender, juicy interior.
+A thick, bone-in veal cutlet, breaded and pan-fried in clarified butter until golden brown and crispy, this dish is a simple yet profoundly satisfying representation of Milanese comfort food.

 Osso Buco